zappingseb/RPharma2018packages/README.md

 ```

 From the unbundle process you will get the whole project including a library
 with all needed packages for this tutorial installed.
+Now your good
+to go to run the tutorial.

+You've now already seen a huge advantage of packrat.
+It allows you to share
+a whole project, including all libraries, with a co-worker with a
+tar.gz file that has a size of around 50-100 MB.

 ## Archivist

-an R package designed to improve the management of results
+An R package designed to improve the management of results
 of data analysis.
 Key functionalities of this package include:

 (i) management of local